nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-29.md

 {{! multiexcerpt name='nuxeo-server-updates-2021-29'}}
 # What's New in LTS 2021.29 / LTS 2021-HF29

-## Fix audit entries for rendition when audit is stored in MongoDB
+## Fix Audit Entries for Rendition When Audit Is Stored in MongoDB

-Rendition download events are correctly saved to MongoDB audit
+Rendition download events are correctly saved to MongoDB audit.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31383](https://jira.nuxeo.com/browse/NXP-31383)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31383](https://jira.nuxeo.com/browse/NXP-31383)

-## Make the document creation take into account the segment limit
+## Make the Document Creation Take Into Account the Segment Limit

-Apply path segment max size at document creation
+Apply path segment max size at document creation.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31363](https://jira.nuxeo.com/browse/NXP-31363)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31363](https://jira.nuxeo.com/browse/NXP-31363)

-## documentNotFoundException - enricher: runnableWorkflows exception when browsing with multirepo configuration
+## documentNotFoundException - enricher: runnableWorkflows Exception When Browsing with Multirepo Configuration

-Runnable Wokflow models can now be retrieved within a multi repository deployment
+Runnable Wokflow models can now be retrieved within a multi repository deployment.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31351](https://jira.nuxeo.com/browse/NXP-31351)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31351](https://jira.nuxeo.com/browse/NXP-31351)

 ## TransientStore GC throws Not Started Exception

-Transient Store GC are no longer started if already in progress
+Transient Store GC are no longer started if already in progress.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31323](https://jira.nuxeo.com/browse/NXP-31323)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31323](https://jira.nuxeo.com/browse/NXP-31323)

-## Provide a way to differentiate a view from a download in the audit trail
+## Provide a Way to Differentiate a View From a Download in the Audit Trail

 You can now specify the download reason when download a blob.

 The download client reason can be specified within a REST call by providing a query parameter or a HTTP header when downloading a blob.

-The query parameter is , see below a cURL example:
+The query parameter is `clientReason`, see below a cURL example:

-The HTTP header is , see below a cURL example:
+The HTTP header is `X-Client-Reason`, see below a cURL example:

-This information can then be retrieved in the extended object of audit entry under the name .
+This information can then be retrieved in the extended object of audit entry under the name `clientReason`.

-<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-31279](https://jira.nuxeo.com/browse/NXP-31279)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-31279](https://jira.nuxeo.com/browse/NXP-31279)

 # Learn More